imaginepolis/geotabuladb/README.md

 **Queries**
 There are two types of queries:

 *GeoQuery*

-For a geoquery, the method `geoQuery()` receives an object with the following keys:
+The method `geoQuery()` receives an object with the following keys:
 * tableName: name of the table inside the database
 * geometry: name of the column that has the geometry
 * properties: the properties that will be added to the geojson ('none', 'all', array).
 If an array is provided, the geojson will have only the properties set inside the array